Lectito

 - Non-article content (product pages, search results)

-- Unusual layouts (some single-column designs)
+- Unusual layouts

 - Heavily JavaScript-dependent content